The ongoing shortage of building materials has pushed construction site theft to an all-time high,…

 - Security Patrols: Having a physical security presence is the ultimate way to ensure that no unauthorised access is ever permitted on your site.

 We offer a range of options from mobile patrols to canine teams to protect even the largest construction projects.
+Read more about our compound security services.

 Additional Security Considerations